T-infinity/T-infinity-docs/docs/mesh.rst

 Conventions
 -----------
 Cells are accessed by calling ``void MeshInterface::cell(int cell_id, int* cell_ptr)``, the same call is used for both volume and surface cells.
-This call writes the local node Ids for the cell into the passed pointer using the CGNS convention for node ordering.
+This call writes the local node Ids for the cell into the passed pointer by using the CGNS convention for node ordering.
 (See https://cgns.github.io/CGNS_docs_current/sids/conv.html).
 It is the caller's responsibility to ensure there is sufficient memory to fit all the nodes in the requested cell.
 The length of a cell is determined calling ``CellType MeshInterface::cellType(int cell_id)`` to get the cell's type.